the-turing-game/the-source-and-comments/README.md

 - VII.—CRITICAL NOTICE, by C. D. BROAD;
 - VIII.—NEW BOOKS, by MAURICE CRANSTON and MARTHA KNEALE.

-...so, that you would get the idea of the overall context of [the original article from 1950](https://github.com/the-turing-game/the-source-and-comments/blob/main/The-Turing-Article.pdf).
+...so, that you would get the idea of the overall context of [the original A.M.
+Turing article from 1950](https://github.com/the-turing-game/the-source-and-comments/blob/main/The-Turing-Article.pdf).

 ## The preamble
 Let me quote: